 Natural gas cannot burn by itself.
-To burn, natural gas must be mixed with air.
-It also must have an ignition source such as static electricity, a pilot light, a lighted match, or an electric arc from a light switch, motor, doorbell or telephone.
+It must be mixed with air and have an ignition source such as static, a flame, or electricity that can come from devices with an on/off switch, other electronics like doorbells, or vehicles.

 Burning natural gas will not explode.
-If natural gas does ignite, let it burn.
-Do not attempt to put out the flame.
+If gas does ignite, let it burn and don't try to put it out.

 Natural gas follows the path of least resistance.
-Field conditions, such as a frost cap on the ground surface in the winter, may cause leaking gas to move beyond the immediate area and into sewers, phone ducts and other locations.
+Conditions, such as frost, may cause leaking gas to move beyond the immediate area and into sewers and other locations.